Justin-Sawyer/recipes-and-deliveries/README.md

 Having done so, the developer tested once again and now found that everything passed: the webhook passed and placed the order into the database.

-The developer tested this to exhaustion, adding the necessary votes, changing whether an email had been sent, and checking the webhook and database.
+The developer tested this to exhaustion, adding the necessary votes, changing whether or not an email had been sent, and checking the webhook and database.

 Everything was working, except...